-My research focuses on policing and accountability - specifically in relation to people who die after contact with the police.
-I've conducted a number of research projects on this issue, for example using documentary analysis of reports by police regulators and coroners' courts, and also by interviewing family members whose loved ones have died after contact with the police.
-I'm currently working on my second book, entitled ‘We are not the enemy’: deaths after police contact in the United States to be published in 2021 by Lexington Books.
-Future research is likely to focus on the preventable death of citizens after contact with state agencies.
+My research focuses on accountability and regulation - specifically in relation to people who die after contact with state agencies.
+I've conducted a number of research projects on people who die after contact with the police.
+For example, by using documentary analysis of reports by police regulators and coroners' courts, and also by interviewing family members whose loved ones have died after contact with the police.
+A research project funded by the Fulbright Commission led to the publication in 2021 of my second book: 'Police Related Deaths in the United States' (Lexington Books).
+This was the first known book based on empirical field-research of this issue.

 Fulbright UK/US Teaching & Research Scholar Award (2016-17)